 - It is big, meaning it can accommodate up to 4 people.

 - Weighing 20 pounds, it is not the lightest blind out there.

 Sure, it might not be the lightest ground blind on the market, but it is one of the biggest.
-Compared to its sibling, the baronet big cat 350, this blind is a significant upgrade.
+Compared to its sibling, the barronett blinds 350 is a significant upgrade.
 Therefore, when you consider what you are getting, it is worth its rather hefty price tag.
-As such, it deserves to be on the list of the best pop up blinds for bow hunting.
+As such, it deserves to be on the list of the best pop-up blinds for bow hunting.

 - Flip-up side door: This flip-up door allows easy entry for all, including persons in a wheelchair.
 This door is indeed a plus.

-- Oversized zippered windows: The oversized zippered windows give you a good 180 degrees view of your surroundings.
+- Oversized zippered windows: The oversized zippered windows give you a good 180-degree view of your surroundings.

-- Blacked out the interior: The interior of this blind is all black and helps conceal your movement to avoid detection
+- Blacked out the interior: The blind is all black interior and helps conceal your movement to avoid detection.

 - 57 by 57-inch footprint: The spacious interior offers enough room for you to move around

 - It is sold at a reasonably affordable price.

 - It is made from heavy-duty polyester material that is water and weather-resistant and can be easily used in any hunting season.